activescott/gpu-agent/docs/marketing.md

 Notes and plans related to marketing coinpoet...

+## Reddit

+I replied to a thread at https://www.reddit.com/r/gpu/new/.
+Need to post to that reddit.
+There are others reddits for ML should post there.

+## Hackernews

+I replied to an old thread there just to see what happens on 12/5.

+The plan is to get some feedback this week from individuals and then post there.
+Maybe also add benchmark-based rankings too.

+## Betalist

 A [beta list experience](https://quickpages.co/blog/launching-to-betalist-and-other-startup-directories) indicates that Betalist didn't disappoint as an early listing place.
 Their tips:

 - Try to get as many likes on their tweet as possible (this will make you stand out).